ayusharora99/Algorithms_from_Scratch/README.md

-# Algorithms_from_Scratch
+# Machine_Learning_Algorithms
-Coding Machine Learning Algorithms from Scratch in Python
+Coding Machine Learning Algorithms from Scratch as well as from the Scikit Learn Package in Python